Public Records & Services in Farmington

 Frequently Asked Questions

 To register to vote in Farmington, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Fayette County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Farmington, contact the Fayette County Clerk's office for schedules and ballot information.
+For local county and state elections (Farmington is an unincorporated community in Fayette County and does not hold municipal elections), contact the Fayette County Clerk's office for schedules and ballot information.

 Property records for Farmington, Pennsylvania are maintained by Fayette County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
-Property deeds, liens, and mortgage documents are filed with the county recorder's office.
+Property deeds, liens, and mortgage documents are filed with the Recorder of Deeds office.
 Many counties in Pennsylvania offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.

 Birth and death certificates for Farmington, Pennsylvania residents are available through the Pennsylvania Department of Health, Division of Vital Records.
 Requests can typically be made online, by mail, or in person.
 You will need to provide identification and proof of eligibility, as vital records in Pennsylvania are restricted to authorized individuals such as the registrant, immediate family members, or legal representatives.
 Locally, the Fayette County Clerk's office may also process vital record requests.
 Processing times and fees vary depending on the method of request and the issuing office.